jj1bdx/airspy-fmradion/README.md

 * LPFIQ is single-stage
 * IF center frequency is down Fs/4 than the station frequency, i.e: when the station is 76.5MHz, the tuned frequency is 76.308MHz
 * Airspy HF+ allows only 660kHz alias-free BW, so the maximum alias-free BW for IF is (660/2)kHz - 192kHz = 138kHz
-* FM demodulation rate: 384kHz (/2)
-* 48 * 16 = 768, so all filters are in integer sampling rates
-* IF first stage (768kHz -> 384kHz) : <-0.01dB: 80kHz, -3dB: 100kHz, -90dB: 135kHz

 ### Conversion process for 384/256/192kHz low-IF mode

 * IF center frequency is not shifted
-* No FIR filter is applied in the software
-* FM demodulation rate is the same as the IF rate

 ### Airspy HF configuration options